Those who want an easy way to make a delicious rum or sweet moonshine will love this brown sugar moonshine recipe.

 The Right Equipment for the Job

-The Mist air still is about the size of your kitchen kettle and just as easy to use.
-While traditional stills require water, pumps, and lots of attention, the Mist features a plug-and-play design.
+The Moonshine Cherry Air Still air still is about the size of your kitchen kettle and just as easy to use.
+While traditional stills require water, pumps, and lots of attention, the Cherry features a plug-and-play design.
 You simply turn the still on and get ready to collect your moonshine.

 Delicious and Simple Brown Sugar Moonshine